Nivigor/color256/README.md

 # color256
-View all 256 terminal colors
+Scripts (Winows, *nix) to view all 256 terminal colors